rumca-js/crawler-buddy/README.md

  - GET / - Provides index page
  - GET /info - Displays information about available crawlers.
 Returns JSON with crawler properties.
- - GET /infoj - Similar to /info, but explicitly returns the information in JSON format.
+ - GET /infoj - Similar to /info, but explicitly returns the information, in JSON format.
  - GET /history - Displays the crawl history.
+ - GET /historyj - Displays the crawl history, in JSON format.
- - GET /run - Crawls a specified page.
+ - GET /crawlj - Crawls a specified page.
 Accepts the following query parameters:
     - url (string): The URL to crawl.
     - name (string): The name of the crawler.
     - crawler (string): The crawler type.
     - crawler_data (string): Additional data for the crawler.
     - Response: Returns JSON with crawl properties.
- - GET /find - Retrieves the last crawl information for a specified URL.
+ - GET /findj - Retrieves the last crawl information for a specified URL.
     - Query parameter: url (string).
     - Response: Returns JSON with the last crawl details.
  - GET /social Provides social and dynamic information about a specified URL.
     - Query parameter: url (string).
     - Response: Returns JSON with social data.
- - POST /set - Saves custom crawl results for a URL.
-Accepts a JSON payload with the following fields:
-    - request_url (string): The target URL.
-    - Contents (string): The page content.
-    - Headers (object): HTTP headers.
-    - status_code (integer): The HTTP status code.
-    - Response: Acknowledges successful storage.
+ - GET /proxy Returns URL data as is, contents, status_code.
+Useful if you try to access page that is only accessible by selenium, or crawlee
+    - Response: Passes contents of response, and status code as is

 ## Response JSON